I played a LOT of baseball (and later, softball) in my life.

 I slide into home.

-I score & again, it turns out to be the winning run in our championship game!
+I score & again, it turns out to be the winning run in our state championship game!

 Three consecutive GNYSSA titles in the Senior Division…